MaMMoS-project/mammos-spindynamics/README.md

 ## Installation

-To install `mammos-units`, you can use `pip install mammos-units` inside a Python environment.
+To install `mammos-spindynamics`, you can use `pip install mammos-spindynamics` inside a Python virtual environment.
 For more details refer to the documentation.

 ## How to cite